peterpolidoro/machine-communication-presentation/text.md

 [Project](project)

-Imagine that a researcher emails you and tells you she wants to train mice to reach for a food pellet after they hear a sound.
+Imagine a researcher emails you and asks if you would like to work on a new project.
+She wants to train a mouse to reach for a food pellet when it hears a sound.

 You do not know much about the researcher or her lab, but you know she studies some sort of neural activity in the mouse brain as the mouse is reaching.